odpi/egeria-docs/site/docs/practices/roles/overview.md

     [Icon](security-officer-role.png)

-    The supplier is a business partner that provides goods and/or services to the organization.
+    The Security Officer is responsible for the protection of data and data privacy through the management and enforcement of security policies.

     #### Further information